kolenaIO/kolena/docs/dataset/formatting-your-datasets.md

 and has brightness and contrast data.

 When uploading a dataset to Kolena, it is important to be able to differentiate between each datapoint.
-This is accomplished by configuring an `id_field` - an unique identifier for a datapoint.
-You can select any field that is unique across your data, for example a `uuid` or `article_id` for relevant data.
+This is accomplished by configuring an `id_field` - a unique identifier for a datapoint.
+You can select any field that is unique across your data, or generate one if no unique identifiers exist for your dataset.

 Kolena will look for the following fields when displaying datapoints: